 IrIAP [5] is a basic IrDA protocol that allows IrDA devices to query the IAS database of their peer devices.
-The IAS is a local database of service record attributes in the IrDA stack.
+The IAS is a local database of attributes in the IrDA stack.
 IrIAP can query attributes on an IrDA node by name and obtain their values.
 The advantage of IrIAP is that it is very efficient, being a link-layer protocol (one request is half the cost of setting up an IrDA socket) and doesn't require server software on the target device.

 Our use of IrIAP is straightforward.
-The Discovery Manager just add a XML string in the IAS database describing the IP configuration (IP address, DNS name...).
-Then, we can use IrIAP to query this attributes.
+The Discovery Manager just add two new entries in the IAS database, one for the DNS name of the device, and one for its IP address.
+Then, we can use IrIAP to query those two attributes.

-To convert from IrDA address to IP address, the resolver sends an IrIAP query for the attribute named "IPconfig" to the target IrDA device.
-The result of this query will be a XML string containing the IP address needed.
+To convert from IrDA address to IP address, the resolver sends an IrIAP query for the attribute named "IPv4Addresses" to the target IrDA device.
+The result of this query will be the IP address needed.